rugbyprof/2143-Object-Oriented-Programming/Resources/05-OperatorOverloading/README.md

   }
 ```

-We have already covered the reason why rhs is a const-reference.
+We have already covered the reason why `rhs` is a `const` reference.
 And, the implementation of such an operation should also be straightforward.

-But, you will notice that the operator returns a MyClass-reference, and a non-const one at that.
+But, you will notice that the operator returns a MyClass-reference, and a `non-const` one at that.
 This is so you can do things like this:

 ```cpp
   MyClass mc;